 Applied Intelligence Research Centre (AIRC)

-Research in the School of Computing is mainly focused in the Applied Intelligence Research Centre (AIRC).
+Research in the School of Computer Science is mainly focused in the Applied Intelligence Research Centre (AIRC).
 The AIRC, a recognised research and development centre of the Dublin Institute of Technology, engages in researching the application of computational intelligence technologies to real world problems.
 The cores competencies of the AIRC include data analytics, machine learning, language technologies, intelligent agents and security.

 Examples of real world problems the AIRC have addressed include spam filtering, sentiment analysis, dialogue management, custom search tools for language teachers, human-robot interaction, secure mobile financial transactions, engaging game characters, companion agents for mobile devices and the management and visualisation of large data collections.